Vercel Prebuilt Deploy Fails: Turbopack Hashed Server Aliases Unresolved with pnpm

 How to prevent it

-Start with the exact Failed to load external module require-in-the-middle-<hash>: Cannot find module 'require-in-the-middle-<hash>' — Next.js 16 Turbopack hashed server external aliases can become unresolved in Vercel prebuilt deployments with pnpm text and the smallest action that reproduces it.
+Match Failed to load external module require-in-the-middle-<hash>: Cannot find module 'require-in-the-middle-<hash>' — Next.js 16 Turbopack hashed server external aliases can become unresolved in Vercel prebuilt deployments with pnpm exactly before applying the quick fix.